DJV22/Hound_PVE/README.md

       -  set region data and any other relevant information.
       -  reboot appliance
       -  apt update && apt upgrade -y
-      -  postfix configuration - ma ilsetup select no configuration because issues with gmail proxy
+      -  postfix configuration - mailsetup select no configuration because issues with gmail proxy
       -  once install is completed shutdown and link the filesystem in zfs to the fileserver using commands below
          - Use the following commands to link the created zfs filesystem to the fileserver from the PVE command line1: make sure each is identified as a unique mount point (mp0, mp1 etc)
             - pct set 101 -mp0 /tank/fileserver/mediaserver,mp=/srv/storage